CodeNeedsCoffee/CoffeeRDP/README.md

 ## Status

-Under active development, see `PLAN.md` for full details and open issues.
+Under active development.
 Working today: the session client, quality presets, idle keep-alive, an in-session control bar, persistent AAD login, and a GTK4 connection manager that saves profiles and can import, export, and edit `.rdp` files in place.
 A full connect launched from the GUI has not yet been verified.

 ## Building